What are Disney's 'Room Checks'?

 Why does Disney do room checks?

-Prior to 2017, hotel chains completed ‘wellness checks’, but typically only for rooms that were occupied and hadn’t been serviced for prolonged periods of time.
-You may have thought nobody was entering the room due to adding a ‘do not disturb’ sign, but if you hadn’t been seen by staff for a long time, they would have knocked on the door then entered if there was no answer.
+Before 2017, hotel chains completed ‘wellness checks’, but typically only for rooms that were occupied and hadn’t been serviced for prolonged periods.
+You may have thought nobody was entering the room due to adding a ‘do not disturb’ sign, but if you hadn’t been seen by staff for a long time, they would have knocked on the door and then entered if there was no answer.

 Can I refuse a room check?